-Updated 1/2/18.
-After moving to a new state or country, many can experience some changes in their skin’s appearance.
+Updated 9/10/19.
+After moving to a new state or country, many can experience some changes in their skin and its appearance.
 This might include rashes, dryness, sensitivity, bumps, increased breakouts or oil production.
-Generally, these changes may be influenced by three key factors: water, climate, and food.
-I break down each one with why this might be affecting your skin.
+Generally, these changes are influenced by three key factors: water, climate and food.
+I break down each one and why it might be affecting your skin.

-Water – I’m not referring to drinking water, but the quality of the water and how it can affect your skin when showering and washing your face.
-For example, if your skin has been used to hard water and now you’ve moved somewhere with soft water, something as simple as washing your face may be affected.
-This is because cleansers are harder to rinse off in soft water so there may be a cleanser residue that your skin is not used to.
-(I never recommend using cleansing balms or cleansing oils in the double cleansing method, regardless of the type of water, you have but certainly, with softer water, this wouldn’t be good.)
-Or reversely, if your skin has been used to soft water and now you’re using hard water, it may be more dehydrating and create dead cell build up faster, especially for those who suffer from dry skin.
-Your skin’s pH can also be altered due to water so this can create a disruption.
-Pro tip: Always use an alcohol-free toner after cleansing to remove impure tap water and return your skin to a healthy pH.
-Recommeded toner: Energy Boosting Toner
+I’m not referring to the water you drink, but rather to the water you use when you shower and wash your face.
+The properties of this water vary place to place and can definitely have an effect on your skin.
+For example, if your skin has been used to hard water and now you’ve moved somewhere with soft water, something as simple as washing your face may impact your skin.
+Typically, this is because it’s harder to rinse off cleansers using soft water, so you may be left with a cleanser residue that your skin is not used to.
+(I never recommend using cleansing balms or cleansing oils for this very reason, regardless of the type of water.
+Read more about why you might be doing the double cleansing method all wrong.)
+Reversely, if your skin has been used to soft water and now you’re using hard water, it may be more dehydrating and can cause dead cell build up to occur faster, especially for those who already suffer from dry skin.
+Your skin’s pH can also be altered by water, so this can create a disruption.

-Climate – It’s a fact that when seasons change, it can affect the skin (negatively or positively).
-The good news is that it’s a slow transition during the change of season so your skin can adjust more effectively.
-However, the challenge of moving to a new city, state, or country is that you are immediately thrown into a new climate and your skin may initially have a hard time adapting.
-This can create internal chaos for the skin and put it out of balance.
-There are specific products that are really good for re-setting the skin and this is one of them.
-Recommended product: Rapid Response Detox Masque
+It’s a fact that when seasons change, the skin is affected (be it negatively or positively).
+The nice things about a seasonal change is that it’s a slow transition, so your skin has some time to adjust.
+The challenge of moving to a new city, state or country, however, is that you are immediately thrown into a new climate and your skin may initially have a hard time adapting.
+This can create internal chaos for the skin and throw things off balance.
+There are specific products that are really good for re-setting the skin, and Rapid Response Detox Masque is one of them.

-Food – Certain cities, states, or countries will expose you to certain foods that you may or may not have as much when living elsewhere.
-For example, living in Texas I know I eat far more meat (barbecue) than I did when living in Boston or Minnesota.
+Certain cities, states or countries will expose you to foods that you may, or may not, have had as much of when living elsewhere.
+For example, living in Texas, I know I eat far more meat (barbecue) than I did when living in Boston or Minnesota.
 In addition, I certainly eat way more Mexican food (cheese).
-Changing up the foods you consume may have an impact on your skin from the hormones given to cows.
-Read: Why Does Eating Dairy Cause Breakouts?
+Changing up the foods you consume may have an impact on your skin because of the hormones given to cows and other animals.

-While it will always be difficult to determine the cause of a change in your skin, do know that anytime you make a change in your water, climate, and food, a change is made to the body and your skin—which may be positive or negative.
+While it will always be difficult to determine the cause of a change in your skin, do know that anytime you make a change in your water, climate or food, a change is made to the body and your skin—which may be positive or negative.

-If you are experiencing changes with your skin, the best place to start is to consult with a professional and adjust your skin care routine to your current needs.
+If you are experiencing changes with your skin, the best place to start is to consult with a professional and adjust your skin care routine to fit your current needs.
 Simply put, if your products aren’t working, it’s time for a change.
-You can also take this Skin Type Quiz to find out your true skin type and get the right products recommended.
 You might also consider keeping track of your every move with a calendar to look for any possible patterns that might allow you to determine what’s not working.
-Read more about this here.
 Lastly, time heals all.
 Eventually, your skin should adjust to your new environment and things will normalize eventually.

 Celebrity Esthetician & Skincare Expert